Compare and Save With Loans Canada

 Ottawa has a number of places where you can get the loan you need.
 However, there’s an unfortunate amount of misinformation floating around concerning the loan process.
-It’s important to separate fact from myth if you’re thinking about applying for a loan.
+It’s important to separate fact from myth if you’re thinking about applying for a loan in Ottawa.
 Here are some of the more common loan myths that you might’ve heard:

 - Every lender charges the same interest rate.
-Actually, interest rates are likely going to vary from lender to lender, so make sure to do a lot of research before signing any contracts.
+Actually, interest rates are likely going to vary from lender to lender in Ottawa, so make sure to do a lot of research before signing any contracts.